Standards Design principles

 • Counteracting variable loads are taken as zero in these checks within the standard combinations.

-Pro-Tip: When checking overturning, ensure your resisting dead load acts through the center of gravity of the deflected structure, especially for flexible structures or retaining walls (NBC2020-Commentary Commentary A, Para 41).
+Watch for: When checking overturning, ensure your resisting dead load acts through the center of gravity of the deflected structure, especially for flexible structures or retaining walls (NBC2020-Commentary Commentary A, Para 41).

 2. Fire Resistance: